mila-iqia/picklable-itertools/README.rst

   can't serialize all of the `itertools` iterators.
 * Because there are lots of instances where these things in `itertools` would simplify code, but can't be used because serializability must be maintained.
   Primarily blocks_ is our first consumer.
+We'd like to be able to serialize the entire state of a long-running program for later resumption.
+We can't do this with non-picklable objects.

 .. _dill: https://github.com/uqfoundation/dill
 .. _blocks: https://github.com/bartvm/blocks